 Why is it reported? #

 The property used inside empty() has a native type that is not nullable and PHPStan can determine the property has been initialized.
-Since the property is always assigned a value and cannot be null, empty() cannot be checking for an uninitialized or null state – it is only testing the falsiness of the value.
+Since the property is always assigned a value and cannot be null, empty() cannot be checking for an uninitialized or null state.
+In addition, the type is never falsy, so empty() is always false.

-In the example above, $this->name is typed as string and is always initialized in the constructor.
-Using empty() on it is equivalent to checking whether it is a falsy string (empty string '' or '0'), which should be expressed explicitly.
+In the example above, $this->bar is typed as Bar and is always initialized in the constructor.
+An object value is never falsy, so empty() on it is redundant.

 How to fix it #